 You will start learning Japanese tenses and aspects.
 In the previous sections, we didn’t mention them, and generally used future tense.
 By understanding the usages of tenses and aspects, you will be able to communicate with people more accurately.
 Here, you will learn both present and future tense.

-Plain Forms Express Constant Attributes, Customary Actions and Future Tense
+Plain Forms Express Constant States, Customary Actions and Future Tense

 |Table of Contents